thisismy-github/pyplayer/executable/include/readme.txt

-This folder is for ffmpeg as well as required VLC files.
+This folder is for FFmpeg as well as required VLC files.

-If you already have ffmpeg or VLC installed on your computer (assuming they're up-to-date), PyPlayer will be able to access these files automatically.
+If you already have FFmpeg or VLC installed on your computer (assuming they're up-to-date), PyPlayer will be able to access these files automatically.
 If so, you are free to delete their associated files from this folder if you wish.